 Willie Stewart has been at Mick Doyle’s since 1996.
 In that time he has studied Gan Teora (earning a second degree Black Belt), Muay Thai, Kickboxing,Boxing, and MMA.

 Willie is the assistant coach for the Team Doyle Competition Team.
 He has helped coach 37 national champions and cornerned 3 world champions.

 A certified personal trainer through ISSA he has been on the staff since 2002.
 He has a passion for training and helping people reach their goals.

 I started training at Mick Doyle’s Gym in 2011 when I found myself 30 pounds overweight and quickly approaching 30 years old.
 I’d heard from a friend that Mick Doyle’s had some of the hardest workouts in Omaha, and I wasn’t disappointed in what I found.
 With expert nutrition and exercise advice, I quickly lost the weight, got in shape, and fell in love with Jiu Jitsu.
-Five years later and I’m an ISSA Certified Personal Trainer, a Precision Nutrition Certified Coach, and a purple belt in Jiu Jitsu.
+Nine years later and I am an ISSA Certified Personal Trainer, a Precision Nutrition Certified Coach, and a brown belt in Jiu Jitsu.
 I believe fitness and good nutrition are two of the most important aspects of living a fulfilled life, and I love helping people discover the benefits of each.
 If you’d like to lose weight, get in shape, or gain true Super Powers by learning Jiu Jitsu, come train with me at Mick Doyle’s Gym.